mosheya/etcd/Documentation/production-users.md

 - *Environment*: Baremetal
 - *Backups*: Periodic sync to Ceph RadosGW and DigitalOcean VM

 CyCore Systems provides architecture and engineering for computing systems.
 This cluster provides microservices, virtual machines, databases, storage clusters to a number of clients.
-It is built on CoreOS machines, with each machine in the cluster running etcd as a peer or proxy.
+It is built on mosheya machines, with each machine in the cluster running etcd as a peer or proxy.

 ## Radius Intelligence